-One day custodian is assigned to Centinela Valley Independent Study School (and shared with Lloyde High School) for routine maintenance, daily custodial duties, and special events preparations.
+Two custodians are assigned to Centinela Valley Independent Study School and come on campus three days per week for routine maintenance, custodial duties, and special events preparations.
 Administrators and the custodian communicate daily regarding campus cleaning needs and safety concerns.
-The day custodians are responsible for setting up the cafeteria for meals and activities, keeping restrooms clean and stocked, removing debris and emptying trash receptacles, and addressing minor repairs and maintenance issues.
-The day custodian checks restrooms regularly as a proactive measure in keeping facilities fully stocked, safe, and sanitary.
+The custodians are responsible for setting up the cafeteria for meals and activities, keeping restrooms clean and stocked, removing debris and emptying trash receptacles, and addressing minor repairs and maintenance issues.
+The custodians check restrooms regularly as a proactive measure in keeping facilities fully stocked, safe, and sanitary.